KeaKohv/make-data-count-competition-additional-code/README.md

-# make-data-count-competition-additional-code
-Code to recreate the datasets used in 1st place solutuon for Make Data Count Competiton 2025
+# Additional material for Make Data Count competition

+The code for the solution is available here: https://www.kaggle.com/code/keakohv/mdc-1st-place-solution-catboost-and-qwen

+Most datasets used as input in the solution have recreation code in the Kaggle dataset description.